jyellick/obc-docs/usecases.md

 &nbsp;

-### Separation of asset ownership and custodian’s duties
+### Separation of Asset Ownership and Custodian’s Duties

-Assets should always be owned by their actual owners, and asset owners must be able to allow third party professionals to manage their assets without the need of passing the legal ownership of assets to third parties (e.g. nominee or street name entities).
-If issuers need to send messages or payments to asset owners (e.g. listed share holders), issuers send them directly to asset owners.
-For third party asset managers and/or custodians, they can always buy, sell, and lend assets on their owners’ behalf.
-Under this setup, asset custodians can focus on providing value-add services to share owners without worrying about asset ownership duties such as managing/redirecting payments from issuers to shareowners.
+Assets should always be owned by their actual owners, and asset owners must be able to allow third-party professionals to manage their assets without having to pass legal ownership of assets to third parties (such as nominee or street name entities).
+If issuers need to send messages or payments to asset owners (for example, listed share holders), issuers send them directly to asset owners.
+Third-party asset managers and/or custodians can always buy, sell, and lend assets on behalf of their owners.
+Under this arrangement, asset custodians can focus on providing value-add services to shareowners, without worrying about asset ownership duties such as managing and redirecting payments from issuers to shareowners.

 <table>
 <tr><td><img src="images/separation_of_ownship_and_custodyservice.png" height="300" width="500"></td></tr>